Consumer Information

 Graduation Data

 The Simmons Registrar's Office compiles and maintains data on Simmons graduation rates.
-The HEOA requires that this data be disaggregated by gender, by major racial and ethnic subgroups, by recipients of Pell Grants, by recipients of subsidized federal loans who did not receive a Pell Grant, and by recipients of neither a Pell Grant nor a subsidized loan.
+The HEOA requires that these data be disaggregated by gender, by major racial and ethnic subgroups, by recipients of Pell Grants, by recipients of subsidized federal loans who did not receive a Pell Grant, and by recipients of neither a Pell Grant nor a subsidized loan.

 Post-Graduate Outcomes